notification-system/docs/frontend-initial-spec.md

 * Scenarios where different patient profiles can have different notification configurations
 * This opens up ability to assign patients based on teams.
 A notification profile can really be just a team.
   * We can put patients without a team to a default team or have some orchestrator determine which team should take the patient
-  * This could depend on which team has least assigned patients per active members of the team
+  * This could depend on which team has least assigned patients per online members of the team

 ## Public Announcement
 * Public Announcements are announced to anyone associated with a particular location.